How are we doing it?

 The project is a truly multinational and multilateral venture.
-It involves many different stakeholders working together: the network of geological surveys around the world; the international umbrella organisations of the Commission for the Geological Map of the World (CGMW), International Union of Geological Sciences (IUGS), International Year of Planet Earth (IYPE) and United Nations Educational Scientific & Cultural Organisation (UNESCO) and the International Framework of the International Steering Committee for Global Mapping (ISCGM).
+It involves many different stakeholders working together: the network of geological surveys around the world; the international umbrella organisations of the Commission for the Geological Map of the World (CGMW), International Union of Geological Sciences (IUGS) and United Nations Educational Scientific & Cultural Organisation (UNESCO) and the International Framework of the International Steering Committee for Global Mapping (ISCGM).
 It is hoped that we will attract other relevant bodies as the project moves forward.

-The concept is a completely modern paradigm: it is planned as a distributed model – a dynamic set of geological map data served mostly on a national basis by individual geological surveys and other bodies (e.g. the polar and marine surveys and research bodies) to a web portal and as such will be frequently updated and improved by them and reflect the most up to date data they possess.
+The concept is a completely modern paradigm: it is a distributed model – a dynamic set of geological map and other geoscience data served mostly on a national basis by individual geological surveys and other institutions (e.g. academia, industry) or bodies (e.g. the polar and marine surveys and research bodies) to a web portal and as such are frequently updated and improved by them and reflect the most up to date data they possess.

-The project will obviously be closely interlinked with the IUGS Commission for the Management and Application of Geoscience Information (CGI) and in particular its work on a global data model and interchange standard – GeoSciML.
-For further details of CGI and GeoSciML please see www.cgi-iugs.org and www.seegrid.csiro.au.
+The project is obviously closely interlinked with the IUGS Commission for the Management and Application of Geoscience Information (CGI) and in particular its work on a global data model and interchange standard – GeoSciML.
+For further details of CGI and GeoSciML please see www.cgi-iugs.org and www.geosciml.org.

 The OneGeology kick-off meeting was held in Brighton, UK in March 2007.
 A total of 81 geoscientists from 43 countries across the world gathered to consider a proposition – would they be prepared to collaborate to create a global geological map dataset?
 The answer was a resounding 'yes' and the proposition became an initiative, known as 'OneGeology'.
 The Brighton meeting produced a unanimous 'Accord' that provides the governance, technical and political essentials for OneGeology.